-Logic, by contrast, is the admittedly intelligent construction of an abstracted reality, one based solely or primarily upon relayed data.
-But without reason acting as a real-world guide for logic, one could not adapt and survive in the real world by virtue of intelligence and logic alone.
+And logic, while an admittedly intelligent, often useful construction of an abstracted reality, is nevertheless based solely or primarily upon relayed data.
+Without adding the dynamism of reason as a real-world, corrective guide, one would not be expected to adapt and survive in the real world by intelligence and logic alone.

 Bright vs. Dull: (an integration of empathy and social reciprocity into action)

-To be bright is to be socially adaptive–which is not necessarily to be socially adept.
-Bright people are aware of, or at least interested in, others’ feelings most of the time.
-This may prove both a blessing and a hindrance.
-Bright people appreciate and value social reciprocity, yet perceive and avoid being crass, and find pleasure and take pride solely in socializing well with others.
+To be bright is to be socially insightful — which is not necessarily to be socially adept — particularly within circles where true sociability proves a weakness.
+Bright people are aware of or at least interested in others’ feelings most of the time; and this may prove both a blessing and a hindrance.
+Bright people appreciate and practice social reciprocity, yet perceive and avoid being crass, and often find pleasure and take pride solely in socializing well with others.

-Of course, many people consider themselves very bright–but are yet very far from it.
-There are Harvard graduated, world-travelling overachievers whose smart decisions made them millions who are yet the very dullest human beings–gracelessly droning on about themselves without any awareness of others’ true feelings about them.
+Of course, many people consider themselves very bright and are yet very far from it.
+There are Harvard graduated, world-travelling overachievers whose smart decisions made them millions who are yet the very dullest human beings — gracelessly droning on about themselves without any awareness of others’ true feelings about them.

 Moral vs. Immoral: (a judgment of innocence and guilt integrated into action)

 One might object to categorizing moral sentiment as a facet of intellect.
-But moral judgment integrates all the facets of intellect into appropriate action: One must be bright enough to recognize and to deeply value innocence for its own sake, in turn distinguishing and condemning guilt.
+But moral judgment integrates all the facets of intellect into appropriate, effective action: One must be bright enough to recognize and to deeply value innocence for its own sake, in turn distinguishing and condemning guilt.
 One must be smart enough to act effectively in defense of innocence and in the prevention of guilt.
-And, in order to vindicate the former two facets of intellect, one must be intelligent enough to benefit from the whole store of human learning.
+And in order to vindicate the former two facets of intellect one must be intelligent enough to benefit from the whole store of human learning.

 [For a more detailed discussion of morality, see the site page, Of Morality.]

 Though a moral person adapts best to a changing environment, gifted in all facets of intellect, survival is by no means assured.
-In a predominantly immoral world, morality must, when necessary, demand of the individual a violent defense of the innocent–including, of course, of oneself.
+In a predominantly immoral world such as ours, morality may require of the moral individual even a violent defense of the innocent, including, of course, of himself.

 The trouble at the heart of libertarianism is that voluntarism and non-aggression are purist ethical principles that fail to address the current realities of human nature.
 Their models may be entirely logical, using imaginary peaceable human beings in order to construct idealized ethical theories.
 But unbound by any realistic representations of humans existing in societies today, their proposals amount to escapist games of logic.

-Without introducing a transitional political system designed to shift human nature itself toward an all-voluntary, non-violent society, libertarians aren’t proposing anything at all.
-And in the real world where dangerous people do exist, it is immoral to turn one’s back on that intransigent, genetics-based reality, instead condemning our state system, which at least marginally protects the innocent from such people.
+Without introducing a transitional political system designed to shift human nature itself toward an all-voluntary, non-violent society libertarians aren’t proposing anything at all.
+And in the real world where dangerous people do exist, it is immoral to turn one’s back on that dangerous and intransigent, genetics-based reality, condemning our state system instead, which at least marginally protects the innocent from such people.
 Finally, to argue for a system where protection of the innocent is left to a private, voluntarily financed military is probably the most absurd and therefore the most immoral of its logical extrapolations.